 Florence is an online marketplace where self-employed nurses can find high-paying shifts across the UK.
 It removes the hassle of booking through agencies: nurses connect directly to clients and choose suitable shifts.
-The task to the designer was to create the illustrations in which characters will reflect the nature of the service and the benefits it brings to improve life for both nurses and patients.
+The task for the designer was to create illustrations in which characters will reflect the nature of the service and the benefits it brings to improve life for both nurses and patients.

 At this stage, the graphic designer created six quite detailed sketches and then added two more.
 There weren’t too many alterations for them: just little changes were made in the nurses’ uniforms to give them more modern looks and also the male nurse character was added.

 Having discussed the hand-drawn sketches with the client, the designer made one of them digital and presented in two color palettes based on the corporate color of the company (#7158CD) and its shades.
 Two-color schemes were chosen for it: four-color contrast harmony and analogous colors.
 The choice turned next to the four-color contrast harmony.

 The next stage involved digitizing and detalization of the sketches.

 Then the designer moved to creating an extended and complex illustration that would unite many sketches into one integral composition.
 The artist defined the task for herself to combine all those separate scenes harmonically and this way to transfer the message about the core idea behind the app – connection with health workers that care about elderly people.

 After the process of creative search in the aspect of the effective composition, the designer came up with the idea of placing the characters on various gadgets.
 This way each pair of elderly people would be connected to a nurse and this way will transfer the key message: we are close, in the one-click distance, don’t worry, enjoy your life.